Pandemic preparation for school starting

 Students are returning to Victorian classrooms at the end of January after COVID-19 forced many children to experience up to 18 months of broken and remote learning.

-The Victorian government has released its back to school plan, which includes the delivery of more than 14 million rapid antigen tests to primary and secondary schools, including 6.6 million before the first week of term one.
+The Victorian government has released its back-to-school plan, which includes the delivery of more than 14 million rapid antigen tests to primary and secondary schools.

 Premier Daniel Andrews says every measure will be taken to protect staff and students from COVID19.